-On the basis of the above analysis, the prospective acquisition of Discover by Capital One augurs well for consumer welfare.
+Based on the above analysis, the prospective acquisition of Discover by Capital One augurs well for consumer welfare.
 As noted, however, some critics have raised concerns regarding certain aspects of the merger.
 Here, we briefly review these concerns.

-Credit cards
+1. Credit cards

-The merged firm would be the largest holder of credit-card debt, accounting for nearly 22% of outstanding credit-card loans by dollar amount.74 That, in and of itself, is not necessarily a concern; as Capital One points out in its filing, it would not exceed any threshold in a conventional antitrust analysis.75
+The merged firm would be the largest holder of credit card debt, accounting for nearly 22% of outstanding credit card loans by dollar amount.75 That, in and of itself, is not necessarily a concern; as Capital One points out in its filing, it would not exceed any threshold in a conventional antitrust analysis.76

-Much of the concern has been focused on potential harms to specific groups of credit-card customers, especially the "near-prime" or "subprime" segments of borrowers with FICO scores below 660.
-A key question for antitrust analysis is whether these constitute a distinct relevant market.
+Much of the concern has been focused on potential harms to specific groups of credit card customers, especially the "near-prime" or "subprime" segments of borrowers with FICO scores below 660.77 A key question for antitrust analysis is whether these constitute a distinct relevant market.
 One critic of the merger argues that these consumers' higher risk, as well as Capital One and Discover's direct-mail marketing to these consumers, suggest they constitute a distinct "submarket."
 In contrast, the Bank Policy Institute reports:

-No evidence has been put forth by critics of the proposed merger to define the boundaries of the subprime segment and establish that consumers in this segment
+No evidence has been put forth by critics of the proposed merger to define the boundaries of the subprime segment and establish that consumers in this segment are sufficiently isolated for it to be considered a distinct submarket for antitrust purposes.79